 To help you clear some of the most common doubts and queries concerning surrogacy arrangements, we have gathered the most common frequently asked questions by intended parents so that you can put your best foot forward when starting your surrogacy journey.

-Below you have an index with the 13 points we are going to deal with in this article.
+Provided bellow is an index with the 13 points we are going to expand on in this article.

 How does the surrogacy process work?